The Web Health

 Traction is another treatment that some people try.
 This involves using pulleys and weights to gently stretch the spine.
 The idea is to move a slipped disk back into place and relieve pressure.
 However, the pain relief from traction only lasts as long as the traction is being applied.

-Cognitive Behavioral Therapy (CBT) for Back Pain
+Cognitive Behavioural Therapy (CBT) for Back Pain

-Cognitive Behavioral Therapy, or CBT, is a type of therapy that can help people manage long-lasting back pain.
+Cognitive Behavioural Therapy, or CBT, is a type of therapy that can help people manage long-lasting back pain.
 It focuses on changing how you think and act to deal with the pain better.
 CBT can teach you relaxation techniques and how to stay positive, even when feeling uncomfortable.

 Surgery for Back Pain

 Back surgery is not a common treatment.
 It’s usually considered when other methods haven’t helped and there’s severe, ongoing pain due to things like a herniated disc that’s putting pressure on nerves.
+Can a hernia induce back in such cases?
+It is a common question.
+Yes, particularly when abdominal pressure or spinal nerve involvement is present.

 Types of Back Surgery